-Other favorites include ecrù canvas tote bags; mesh sacks, or sporty drawstring duffels, often lined with waterproof fabric.
+Other favorites include ecrù canvas tote bags; mesh sacks, or sporty drawstring duffels, often lined with a waterproof fabric.

 Tiger, leopard, python, zebra: whatever, as long as it’s faux.
-Animal print is always a popular genre on Italian beaches, because in the animal kingdom, beachside cougars are never an endangered species.
+Animal print is always a popular genre on Italian beaches because in the animal kingdom, beachside cougars are never an endangered species.

-Besides beachwear, Italian women sport another sensational item: their bodies, skin and hair.
+Besides beachwear, Italian women sport another sensational item: their bodies, skin, and hair.

 • What you see Italians slathering on every inch of their skin on most beaches, is not olive oil, like many erroneously believe.
 It’s a balanced blend of moisturizer and sunscreen.
-This double duty multi-use product replenishes dry scaly skin and helps protect from nasty UVBs.
+This double-duty multi-use product replenishes dry scaly skin and helps protect from nasty UVBs.

 • For impeccable complexion, Italian women commonly protect their face with a lightweight foundation with high SPF, and delicately dust cheekbones with bronze highlighter.
 Plus, you can also use some on your shoulders and decollété in the evening, or mix a small amount of vaseline with your highlighter, and sweep it over bare legs when the sun goes down.

 • We Italians are big on eye makeup at the beach.
-Smoky eyes can be obtained with unfailing black eyeliner, or kajal (kohl) around the inner eyelid rim.
+Smoky eyes can be obtained with unfailing black eyeliner or kajal (kohl) around the inner eyelid rim.
 But beware, don’t overdo it, or after one swim, you’ll end up looking like a raccoon.

 • An Italian ragazza, whether sporty or divina, will always carry a hairbrush in her beach tote.
-Besides mousse, gel and sunscreen smoothing products to protect their hair, Italian ladies usually keep their seaside manes tidy, healthy looking and supple with conditioner: using it to slick hair back into a ponytail, rubbed on dry ends after a long salty day, or worked into rinsed hair as a substitute for styling products.
+Besides mousse, gel, and sunscreen smoothing products to protect their hair, Italian ladies usually keep their seaside manes tidy, healthy-looking and supple with conditioner: using it to slick hair back into a ponytail, rubbed on dry ends after a long salty day, or worked into rinsed hair as a substitute for styling products.